no10ds/DEPRECATED-rapid-api/docs/guides/contributing/improvements.md

 Ideally we pull up assigning the status codes into the global exception handler, which already determines whether to return json or redirect a user.

+## Session timeout in 2+ tabs

+### Problem
+If the user has the application opened in 2+ tabs and leaves 1 idle while works in another, the logout process will be triggered, thus ending the session also on the tab that the user is working on and making the user to re-authenticate.

+### Suggested solution
+Store the timeout time in the local storage, create an interval that checks every second if the timeout has been reached and update the time everytime a user does an action in any of the tabs.